-In some cases, you may end up being offered a job on the spot or very shortly after that.
-One job seeker I know progressed from getting a LinkedIn message about opportunities at a company to having a cup of coffee with a hiring manager to getting a job offer from the CEO three days later.
+In some cases, you may end up being offered a job on the spot or very shortly after your meeting.
+One job seeker, for example, progressed from getting a LinkedIn message about opportunities at a company to having a cup of coffee with a hiring manager to getting a job offer from the CEO three days later.
 When the fit is right, interviewers are often eager to lock in a candidate.

 Watch What You Say

-It's also a good idea to ask the recruiter to keep the meeting confidential, so you don't jeopardize your current job.
+It's also a good idea to ask the recruiter to keep the meeting confidential so that you don't jeopardize your current job.
 That should be understood, but it's better to be sure that word of your meeting doesn't get back to your present employer.

 Follow Up After the Meeting

-Even if you aren't interested in the company, send a brief thank you note.
+Even if you aren't interested in the company, send a brief thank-you note.
 Also, invite the recruiter to connect with you on LinkedIn if you aren't already connected.
-A quick cup of coffee could turn into a future employment opportunity, even if the timing and job aren't right now.
+A quick cup of coffee could turn into a future employment opportunity, even if the timing and job aren't a good fit right now.